mhasan-cmt/Markdown-Basics/README.md

 # Markdown Basics
-## Here are some sample code of markdown.
+## Here are some sample codes of markdown.

 index|
 ----|